elderfd/flappy_bird_pygame_tutorial/TUTORIAL.md

 ```

 We have made a large number of changes to the code in this section so I strongly recommend reading `flappy_bird_v4.py` to make sure you didn't miss anything.
 You now have Flappy Bird without the obstacles, we are getting close!

+# Adding the obstacles
+As the game currently stands we have no way of scoring points and no obstacles to avoid.
+We will add both of those in this section.
+First we will work with obstacles.

+# Extensions
+Now you have a simple but working version of Flappy Bird!
+Congratulations!
+If you've enjoyed the tutorial so far, why not try adding your extensions or customising the game.
+Here are some suggestions,

+- Scrolling background.
+- Difficulty levels (e.g. movement speed, gap size).
+- A leaderboard.
+- Custom graphics.
+- Take a look at the pygame.sprite package and notice that we've actually implemented some things by hand that PyGame could have done for us.
+Convert the code to make use of this.